 There’s something about a period drama we just can’t get enough of.
-Bridgerton has been one of Netflix’s most talked about shows this year, with the highly anticipated second season currently filming.
-But now Downton Abbey, which first aired on television 11 years ago, has confirmed exciting news for fans – a film sequel.
+Bridgerton has been one of Netflix’s most talked about shows this year, with the highly anticipated second season delighting fans all over the world when it dropped back in March.
+But we predict that the focus is about to shift as Downton Abbey, which first aired on television 11 years ago, has released the first behind-the-scenes look at its film sequel.

 When the smash hit TV period drama ended on Christmas Day 2015, we all thought that was the end of the Crawley family drama.
 However in 2019, fans were treated to the first Downton Abbey film.
 It was such a hit that it raked in £152 million upon release on the big screen.